michalwoloszyn/HolidayBooking-backend/README.md

 https://holidaybooking.netlify.app/

 Uploading photos feature doesn't work because photos are being retrieved from github.
 Uploading them would cause build and deployment process restart thus I deleted this function from live demo.
-It's fully working locally.
+The feature is fully working locally - link below

 # Full description of the app here: